How many ways are there to say hello in Italian?

 This is another lively and cheerful way to say hello in Italian to someone who pays you a surprise visit.

-As for ma guarda!, this is appropriate to use with friends only.
-Don’t use it to greet people you aren’t on good terms with.
+As for ma guarda!, this is only appropriate for use with friends.
+Don’t use it to greet people you don’t get along with.

 Chi non muore si rivede!